zachleat/zachleat.com/_posts/2022-11-21-vote-with-your-tweet.md

 I think these steps are sufficient for now.
 I don’t have a plan to bulk delete any tweets.

+I have been shifting all of my previous Twitter-energy into Mastodon instead and it’s been great.
+You can find me on [zachleat.com/@zachleat](http://zachleat.com/@zachleat) and [fosstodon.org/@eleventy](https://fosstodon.org/@eleventy).

 If Twitter takes substantiative and measurable steps to improve, I may scale back some of these—but given current trends this seems unlikely.